1996 California Proposition 218: Local Initiative Power to Reduce or Repeal Exempt Electrical or Gas Service Levies

 Electrical or gas service fees and charges that are exempt under Article XIII D and imposed by a local public agency (but not by a private entity) are generally subject to reduction or repeal using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
 This provides local voters with a legislative remedy to address electrical or gas service utility fees and charges imposed by a local public agency that are considered excessive or unnecessary but not unlawful.

-As an example, the local initiative power under Proposition 218 can be used to reduce electrical service fees and charges in situations where a local public agency such as a city transfers substantial utility fee or charge revenues to the general fund of the local public agency, whether done as legally allowable "profit" or as reimbursement for questionable services rendered to the utility by the local public agency.
-Once transferred to the general fund of the local public agency, the utility revenue proceeds can then generally be spent at the complete discretion of local politicians.
+As an example, the local initiative power under Proposition 218 can be used to reduce electrical service fees and charges in situations where a local public agency transfers substantial utility fee or charge revenues to the general fund of the local public agency, whether done as legally allowable "profit" or as reimbursement for questionable services rendered to the utility by the local public agency.
+Once transferred to the general fund of the local public agency, the utility revenue proceeds can then generally be spent at the discretion of local politicians.

 Assessments – Procedures and Requirements

 Section 4 of Article XIII D contains detailed procedures and requirements applicable to special benefit assessments on real property.
-The assessment procedures and requirements are designed to ensure that any special assessment on real property levied by an agency is a legitimate special assessment.
+The assessment procedures and requirements are designed to ensure that any special benefit assessment on real property levied by an agency is a legitimate special assessment.

 Proposition 218 also requires an agency to have a vote of the affected property owners (referred to as an assessment ballot proceeding) before any proposed new or increased assessment can be levied by an agency.
-Prior to Proposition 218, an agency was not required to obtain ballot approval from affected property owners before levying assessments on real property.
+Prior to Proposition 218, an agency was not required to obtain ballot approval from affected property owners before levying special benefit assessments on real property.

-The assessment process is formally initiated by the local agency.
-For some assessments, other laws (e.g., a state statute or a local law such as an ordinance or a local charter provision) may also legally require a property owner petition to initiate the assessment process, but a property owner petition is not required under Proposition 218.
+The assessment process is typically initiated by the local agency.
+However, for some assessments, other laws (e.g., a state statute or a local law such as an ordinance or a local charter provision) may also legally require a property owner petition to initiate the assessment process, but a property owner petition is not required under Proposition 218.

 An agency that proposes to levy an assessment under Proposition 218 must first identify all parcels which will have a special benefit conferred upon them and upon which an assessment is proposed for imposition.
-The geographic area determined by an agency to contain all parcels of property which will have a special benefit conferred upon them is referred to as an assessment district.
+The geographic area determined by an agency to contain all parcels which will have a special benefit conferred upon them is referred to as an assessment district.

 The proportionate special benefit derived by each identified parcel must be determined by the agency in relationship to the entirety of the capital costs of the public improvement(s) being financed, the maintenance and operation expenses of the public improvement(s), or the cost of the property-related service(s) being provided.
 Proposition 218 does not preclude assessments for public services, but under the applicable constitutional requirements only "property-related services" are generally assessable.